This page contains the basic eligibility criteria for The Next Challenge Grant and some general advice for applicants.

 As well as wanting interesting adventure ideas, it’s nice to have interesting stories.

 Make sure you tell me about yourself in the ‘Tell me about yourself’ question.

 The number one piece of advice is to have a good, simple, easy to grasp idea that you can summarise in one, short sentence:

 “Run the length of X”, “Swim across the gulf of Y”, “Cross mountain range Z”

 If you can’t explain it in a short sentence then try again!

 Please don’t be rude to me if you’re unsuccessful

-Please remember that you’re asking me to give you some of my own money (I’m just a bloke with a normal job) and money raised from public donations.
+Please remember that you’re asking me to give you some of my own money and money raised from public donations.
+I’m just a bloke with a normal job, not a fund manager or millionaire.